Commencement

 The Baccalaureate Service is a long-standing tradition at Lees-McRae, and an important step in preparing students for Commencement.
 At this event, faculty and staff speakers have the opportunity to offer congratulations to the graduates as they complete the symbolic hooding ceremony.

-Following the Baccalaureate Service, faculty and staff are asked to join the graduates and their families in King-Shivell Lounge for a reception.
+Following the Baccalaureate Service, faculty and staff are asked to join the graduates and their families in Cannon Welcome Center for a reception.

 Commencement

-Graduates must arrive by 9:30 a.m. at Hayes Auditorium to robe and line up.
+Graduates must arrive by 9 a.m. in Hayes Auditorium for line up.
 Diplomas will be distributed during the 30 minutes following the ceremony in Hayes Auditorium.

-Graduates will not be limited to the number of guests in attendance.
+Graduates will not be limited in their number of guests.

-The ceremony will be live streamed on the Lees-McRae College YouTube Channel.
-Watch the live stream
+The ceremony will be live streamed on the Lees-McRae YouTube channel.
+Watch Live

 Professional or special occasion dress beneath robes is required.